 The level of cultural engagement in the delivery of SDG 5 is considered 'medium'.

-Ciudad Valles 2020 "Axis B: Inclusive Ciudad interculturality and human rights.
+Ciudad Valles 2020 "Axis B: Inclusive Ciudad Valles.
+Objective B.16: Promote actions for the planning, management and territorial, urban and rural ordering from the perspective of gender, interculturality and human rights."